aiven/aiven-docs/docs/platform/concepts/byoc.md

 ## BYOC pricing and billing

-Unlike Aiven\'s standard all-inclusive pricing, the BYOC setup has custom pricing depending on the nature of your requirements.
+Unlike Aiven's standard all-inclusive pricing, the BYOC setup has custom pricing depending on the nature of your requirements.
 If you enter this arrangement, you are responsible for all cloud infrastructure and network traffic charges.